Lenton Times

 Photograph courtesy of Lenton Local History Society

-The viewpoint of this 2007 photograph, taken by Ray Teece, is much the same as the previous photograph.
-However Fifth Avenue International have gone to make way for the Cotswold Outdoor store while The Dog and Topper has now closed down.
-At the time of writing (September 2007) the site had been sold but the new 'occupants' have yet to make an apppearance.
-For other photographs by Ray Teece see his City of Nottingham website.
+This 2007 photograph, taken by Ray Teece, is much the same as the previous photograph.
+However the flat roofed building that housed Fifth Avenue International now housed the Cotswold Outdoor store and the Dog and Topper pub had closed down awaiting its current [2016] occupants, a Tesco Express outlet.
+For other photographs by Ray Teece see his City of Nottingham website

 Photograph courtesy of Hardy's & Hansons PLC